elliotherriman/website/writing.md

 **[The Sword That Sealed The Darkness](https://gamebanana.com/gamefiles/12800)**

-A mod for The Legend of Zelda: Breath of the Wild, adding a new weapon, dialogue, events, and mechanics.
+A mod for The Legend of Zelda: Breath of the Wild, adding dialogue, events, and mechanics.
 Designed to rebalance weapon durability in a way that remains faithful to the original game's themes, pacing, and feel.

 ---